Changing Lives through the local church

 Our Projects

-Over the last 4 years, Tearfund has provided thousands of individuals and children with life-saving emergency food.
-Now, as the immediate threat of starvation subsides, our focus is turning to long-term sustainable development – teaching families how to grow more food to be able to feed their families.
-But that’s not all.
-One of the sobering statistics that came out of our work has bene that 72% of women over the age of 12 have been sexually assaulted – often used as a weapon of war.
-Tearfund is working with local churches to help heal the deep wounds that have been created.
+Over the last four years, Tearfund has provided thousands of individuals and children with life-saving emergency food.
+Now, as the immediate threat of starvation subsides, our focus is turning to long-term sustainable development and teaching families how to grow more food so that they can feed their families.

 Problem